decorative

 Once I quit dreaming about the move back to Oklahoma, I quit wanting to go there or anywhere else.
 Suddenly, great things about Tucson revealed themselves.
 For example, while their hearts are sometimes closed to pregnant mothers opening doors, their minds are open.
 You can move in any social circle regardless of your political party, religion, or background.
 It’s not perfect, but no place is.

-Today I took the newly 7 YO girl to watch the Hannah Montana* movie at the cheap theater.
+Today I took the newly 7-YO girl to watch Hannah Montana at the cheap theater.
 Don’t judge me!
 I don’t know about the movie, story, or acting, but the scenery called to me.
-Large fields, large rooms, large people – OH!
-I don’t by any means mean fat.
-I mean people who treat you good.
+Large fields, large rooms, large people (people who treat you good).
 I mean big fat embraces with no pretense.
 There’s no need to network because everyone is already together.

 She let go of my hand about the time the small hometown of Miley shoves her back into the closet with the refrain, “Put back on the wig!”
 I realized, I can’t live in a place where I have to wear a wig (getting to wear a wig is another story all together).
 Maybe that means I can never live in Oklahoma.
 I don’t need people to agree with, but I do need people to talk to.
 I need open minds and open hearts.
 Considering the lack of diversity in voting the past few years and the gun provision inserted by an Oklahoman into the credit card bill, I just don’t think the doors of acceptance will be open in the same ways for myself and my other non-wig wearing friends.
 Then again that all happened in a movie and not in Oklahoma (the put back on your wig stuff — obviously the rest is a matter of record).